maoiscat/mpv-osc-framework/README.md

 # mpv-osc-framework

-a mpv osc framework to help build your custom osc
+a mpv osc framework to help building your custom osc

 changelog: